SingarajuP/SharpestMinds_Project/README.md

 # SharpestMinds_Project

 ## Overview
 Reading books is a recreational activity.
-Based on the reviews for the selected book this app will show the percentage of emotions experienced by the customers who read the same book.
+Based on the reviews for the selected book this app will show the percentage of emotions hidden behind the reviews by the customers who read the same book.

 ## Background and Motivation

 The reader will go through different emotions while reading a book.
 The feedback given as a review is based on the emotions they feel.
-These reviews are helpful for a user who wants to read a book.
-By analyzing the reviews given by different customers, we want to capture the emotions triggered for the book and the percentage of emotions while the customers who read it before experienced.
+These reviews are helpful for a user who wants to read a book as the reviews will summarize, criticize, appreciate the book.
+By analyzing the reviews given by different customers, we want to capture the emotions triggered while reading the book for the customers.

-While there is no data for books with labels for the emotions, the approach we plan is to create a model for the labeled text data which is available from the huggingface/kaggle websites.
+While there is no data for books with labels for the emotions, the approach we followed is to create a model for the labeled text data which is available from the huggingface/kaggle websites for emotions.
+We then applied the model to the test data obtained by using a library  Beautiful soup to parse the data from goodreads html webpage.

 ## Goals
+- Build a classifier that predicts the emotions from the text
+- Build a web app to take the title from the user and give the percentage of emotions for the title from the reviews obtained from goodreads website

 ## Datasets